Join with AAG to Support Geography Education

 On January 30, 2015, AAG Executive Director Doug Richardson sent a letter to Senator Lamar Alexander, Chairman of the Senate Health, Education, Labor, and Pensions Committee, assering the importance of federal support for K-12 geography education.
 The letter references the resolution described below.

-THE FOLLOWING RESOLUTION developed by the Association of American Geographers (AAG) proposes the advancement of geography education with three major recommendations.
+THE FOLLOWING RESOLUTION developed by the American Association of Geographers (AAG) proposes the advancement of geography education with three major recommendations.
 This resolution has been endorsed by U.S. Secretaries of State and Defense, many governors, major national organizations and corporations, and dozens of state geographic alliances and other groups.
 See the following page for a partial listing of these endorsers.
 We strongly urge adoption of the key goals of this resolution.

 AAG Resolution Supporting K–12 Geography Education